 Couples who come for counselling often say they have lost a previous sense of closeness and have “drifted apart”.
 At different stages of life each partner may be looking for different degrees or types of closeness.

 Reflecting on the four aspects of closeness listed below can help you to understand in which areas you have become more distant from each other and what you might do to regain a sense of closeness.

 Four different aspects of closeness*

 1. Sexual closeness – the ability to be comfortable with sexual intercourse and with levels of sexual closeness that are acceptable to both partners.
 Differences in needs for sexual closeness are very common within couples.
 If you have not had sex with your partner for a long time this is probably contributing to the sense of distance between you.
-It may not be easy for you to simply start having sex again – you may find it helpful to work on some of the other aspects of closeness first ….
+It may not be easy for you to simply resume intercourse – you may find it helpful to work on some of the other aspects of closeness first ….

 2. Physical and non-verbal closeness – giving and receiving affection through non-verbal interaction, for example, hugs, cuddles, holding hands, an arm around the shoulder when a partner is upset.
 Eye contact and facial expression also contribute to the sense of closeness.
 Individuals vary widely in how much physical contact they need or can accept so this aspect of closeness will need to be negotiated so that it is acceptable to both partners.

 3. Emotional closeness – the ability to relate with empathy to the feelings and experiences of your partner varies from person to person.
 This can become an area of distress if one partner feels the level of empathy from the other is either too intrusive or too withdrawn.
 Taking time each day to sit down and talk with your partner can help rebuild emotional closeness.
 Make sure that both of you get roughly equal time to both talk and listen.
 Simply sharing how your day has been can help you feel more connected.